 - 1.1.
 To approve changes to some permit prices to the end of 2021/2022 and the current NEPP Agreement. - 1.2.
-To note that changes to pay to park prices across NEPP Districts to the end of 2021/22 following the previous delegation of powers to officers to vary the on-street prices in pay to park areas at any other time in order to maintain at least parity with off-street areas.
+To approve changes to some permit prices for the financial year 2022/23 under the new NEPP Agreement. - 1.3.
+To note that changes to pay to park prices across NEPP Districts to the end of 2021/22 and beyond following the previous delegation of powers to officers to vary the on-street prices in pay to park areas at any other time in order to maintain at least parity with off-street areas